 Reexperiencing: People with PTSD experience recurrent, distressing memories, nightmares, or flashbacks.

 Avoidance: People with PTSD try to avoid distressing memories, thoughts, and feelings, or external reminders of the event such as people, places, activities, objects, and situations.

 Negative changes in their mood and thought processes: For example, someone with PTSD may be unable to experience positive emotions, have decreased interest in participation in things, and feel detached from others.
 They might also think that they are to blame, that they cannot trust anyone, or that the world is dangerous and feel emotions such as fear, anger, horror, guilt, or shame.

 Arousal: People with PTSD also experience changes in arousal and reactivity, for example, having irritable outbursts, being hyperaware of their surroundings due to safety concerns, or engaging in reckless or self-destructive behaviors.

-The National Center for PTSD from the VA is a wonderful resource to learn more about PTSD.
-The VA also has apps to help with PTSD including PTSD Coach, PTSD Family Coach, CPT Coach, and PE Coach.
+The National Center for PTSD is a wonderful resource to learn more about PTSD.
+There are also has apps to help with PTSD including PTSD Coach, PTSD Family Coach, CPT Coach, and PE Coach.
 You can learn more about trauma and PTSD at helpguide.org.
 One of my favorite workbooks for PTSD is Overcoming Trauma and PTSD workbook.
 You might also be interested in my book!

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.